 Another method of maintaining competitive benefit programs is to offer a more robust set of plans to employees during each open enrollment period.
 While some employers look to cut their own expenses by shifting to HMO plans from PPO plans, reducing coverage levels, or increasing deductibles, this will not be competitive in a world of marketplace reforms.

 Instead, CEOs should focus on full, PPO-style health insurance plans.
-Full coverage dental insurance and vision insurance plans could also be an essential way to keep employees invested in employer-sponsored benefits.
-By covering basic checkups, promoting a “choose any provider” system, and allowing a lower deductible, employer-sponsored plans will seem less costly and more generous than their competition on the private marketplace.
+Full coverage dental insurance like implant bridges and vision insurance plans could also be an essential way to keep employees invested in employer-sponsored benefits.
+By covering checkups and treatments such as getting full arch dental implants like Yomi dental implants, promoting a “choose any provider” system, and allowing a lower deductible, employer-sponsored plans will seem less costly and more generous than their competition on the private marketplace.
 That bodes well for economies of scale, long-term costs, and employee recruitment efforts.

 The Future of Medical Benefits is Highly Competitive